Super-Thomas/dlotto/README.md

 # dlotto
-This android app for lottery ticket of Korea.
+Android app for lottery ticket of Korea.

 ### Google Play
 You can find this app in Google Play app.